| FIND(1) | General Commands Manual | FIND(1) |

 (“POSIX.1”).

-Historically, the -d
+Historically, the -d,

-and -x
+-L and -x options were

-implemented using the primaries -depth
+implemented using the primaries -depth,

 primaries always evaluated to true.
 As they were really global variables